The History of the Gibson J-45

 【Bracing】:Non-scalloped X-bracing

-【Saddle】:Adjustable saddle (glossy ceramic small screw or very rarely wood)
+【Saddle】: Adjustable saddle (glossy ceramic small screws or matte or wood)

-【Number of frets】: 20
+【Number of Frets】:20

-【Body Binding】Top: 3-ply Back: Single
+【Body Binding】Top: 3-ply; Back: Single

 【Fingerboard】: Brazilian Rosewood

-【Bridge】:Brazilian rosewood (upper berry) or, very rarely, plastic (upper berry)
+【Bridge】: Brazilian Rosewood (upper belly) or, very rarely, plastic (upper belly)

 【Bracing】:Non-scalloped X-bracing